-Lisa Austin is a Principal Engineer based in California with more than 25 years of experience focused on water quality and stormwater management.
+Lisa Austin is a Principal Engineer based in California with 30 years of experience focused on water quality and stormwater management.

 Through her experience in managing water quality projects, Lisa is particularly skilled at organizing and leading technical committees; conducting public information meetings and hearings; making technical presentations; writing detailed technical documents such as technical memos, reports, and manuals; contracting; and managing complex projects to meet budgets and schedules.
-She is a former member of the California Stormwater Quality Association (CASQA) Board of Directors and a current member of the Executive Program Committee, where she assists with developing policies and positions concerning regulations, legislation, and litigation potentially impacting CASQA members, as well as organizing the annual CASQA conference.
+She is a former member of the California Stormwater Quality Association (CASQA) Board of Directors and a current member of the Executive Program Committee, where she assists with developing policies and positions concerning regulations, legislation, and litigation potentially impacting CASQA members.